dreamking60/d3-start-to-finish-leanpub/manuscript/04 Introduction to D3.md

 ![](https://learn.createwithdata.com/wp-content/uploads/2020/06/image-6.png)

-D3 provides generators for other shapes commonly found in data visualizations.
+D3 provides generators for other shapes commonly found in data visualisations.
 You can find out more at [D3 in Depth](https://www.d3indepth.com/shapes/).

 ### Transitions

-Animations between different chart states add flair to a data visualization but they also achieve **object constancy**.
+Animations between different chart states add flair to a data visualisation but they also achieve **object constancy**.
 Object constancy is a technique that helps someone viewing a chart keep track of points of interest, even if they move to new positions.

 For example look at the chart below.
 Choose a circle then click _Update data_.
 Did you see where your circle moved?
 Probably not.